Skip to main content

 Outline Of Syllabus

 This module introduces students to some of the most influential and insightful pieces of political philosophy ever written.
 We will read both ancient and modern philosophy from around the world and think about how it can help us understand questions relevant to contemporary social and political life.
-Three questions will be especially important: what are the most important and distinctive problems with modern social and political life (and how might they be solved)?
-Is democracy the best kind of regime?
-And what is the nature and value of liberalism?
-In order to think about these questions we will study topics including capitalism, patriarchy, racism, and imperialism.
-We will also compare the views of modern political philosophers such as Jean Jacques Rousseau and John Stuart Mill with some of the classics of political thought in the European and Chinese traditions, including texts by thinkers such as Plato, Aristotle, and Confucius.
+Three questions will be especially important: How should we understand human nature, philosophically?
+What would a good or just society look like?
+What explains why real societies tend be bad?
+We will also think seriously about many other questions, including: is liberal democracy the best kind of regime?
+What are the most important and distinctive problems with modern social and political life?
+How might those problems be solved?
+And is war inevitable or could there ever by world peace?
+In order to think about these questions we will study topics including capitalism, patriarchy, and imperialism.
+We will also compare the views of modern political philosophers such as Karl Marx, John Stuart Mill, and Rabinindrath Tagore with some of the classics of political thought in the European and Chinese traditions, including Plato's Republic and the Analects of Confucius.

 Teaching Methods